jamm1985/seismo-performer/README.md

 **Seismo-Performer** - high performance fast-attention spectrogram-based model with 57к parameters.

-**Spec-CNN** - spectrogram-based model variant with CNN instead of Performer with 176k parameters.
+**Spec-CNN** - spectrogram-based model variant with CNN instead of Performer (176k parameters).

-**GPD-fixed** - [Original GPD](https://github.com/interseismic/generalized-phase-detection) model redeployed in tensorflow 2.5
+**GPD-fixed** - [Original GPD](https://github.com/interseismic/generalized-phase-detection) model redeployed in tensorflow 2.5 with 1,742k parameters.

 # How to predict on archives